jackos/intro-to-gpu/intro-to-gpu.md

 ## Thread level SIMD

 We could skip using shared memory altogether using SIMD instructions, this is a faster option to consider if it suits your problem.
 Each thread has access to SIMD registers which can perform operations on a vector such as reductions.
-Here we'll be launching one thread per block, loading the 4 corrosponding values from that block as a SIMD vector, and summing them together in a single operation:
+Here we'll be launching one thread per block, loading the 4 corresponding values from that block as a SIMD vector, and summing them together in a single operation:

 ```mojo :once
 fn simd_reduce_kernel(